 Computability-theoretic properties of ordered and real closed fields have been investigated in [EG00, KL13, Lev].
-In §4.3 we prove:
+We prove:

 Theorem 1.5.
 The class of computable real closed fields has the Mal'cev property with respect to the standard field-theoretic (or, equivalently, model-theoretic) algebraic independence.